 A two-week National Endowment for the Humanities Summer Institute for twenty faculty studying sexual violence.
-The institute was held at Elon University in North Carolina in 2017.
+The institute was held at Elon University in North Carolina and hosted by Dr. Ann Cahill.
 Application to the institute was competitive and acceptance carried a monetary award.

 Awards and Nominations